chronicweirdo/reader/readme.md

 - [x] When last page is reached, if next page is called, mark the comic as read
 - [x] Search functionality on home page
-- [] A go back button on the comic page?
+- [x] A go back button on the comic page?
+    - implemented in the tools page
-- [] Functionality to do periodic rescan of the comics folder
+- [x] Functionality to do periodic rescan of the comics folder
 - [] Functionality to download/upload comic?
 - [x] Response compression https://howtodoinjava.com/spring-boot2/rest/response-gzip-compression/
     - 6 pages, before compression: 6857 kb